luis02lopez/external-dns-cloudflare-geo/README.md

   name: example-ingress
   namespace: default
   labels:
-    watch: "true"  # This label will be watched by the application
+    dns.external/geo-route: "true"  # This label will be watched by the application
-    geo-location: "eu"  # Required: Geo-location identifier
     cluster-name: "prod-cluster-1"  # Required: Cluster identifier
 spec:
   ingressClassName: nginx